Organised by the City/Architecture PhD programme

 Pedro Fiori Arantes is adjunct professor at the Federal University of Sao Paulo (Unifesp).
 He gained a PhD from the Faculty of Architecture and Urban Planning of Sao Paulo University for his research work on the transformations in form and the productive processes in contemporary architecture.
 He is the author of Arquitetura Nova (2002) and Arquitetura na era digital financeira (2012) and since 1999 he has been a member of Usina, a non-profit body that provides technical consulting to citizen movements in the areas of housing and urban regeneration.

-Widely published, he is author of FOBA: Buildings (Princeton Architectural Press, 2005), After the Crash: Architecture in Post-Bubble Japan (Princeton Architectural Press, 2008), Houses and Gardens of Kyoto (Tuttle, 2010), Kiyoshi Sey Takeyama + Amorphe (Equal Books, 2011), Kansai 6 (Equal Books, 2011), and An Anatomy of Influence (Architectural Association, 2018).
+Thomas Daniell is is Professor of Architectural Theory and Criticism at Kyoto University, Visiting Professor at Kyoto Seika University and the University of Saint Joseph, Macau, and Adjunct Faculty at SCI-Arc.
+Widely published and a frequent contributor to AA Files, his latest book is An Anatomy of Influence (AA Publications, 2018).
+His previous books include FOBA: Buildings (Princeton Architectural Press, 2005), After the Crash: Architecture in Post-Bubble Japan (Princeton Architectural Press, 2008), Houses and Gardens of Kyoto (Tuttle, 2010), Kiyoshi Sey Takeyama + Amorphe (Equal Books, 2011), and Kansai 6 (Equal Books, 2011).

 Dalal Musaed Alsayer is a PhD Candidate in History and Theory of Architecture at the University of Pennsylvania, where her interests are at the intersection of modernization, development aid and environmentalism in the context of the Middle East and North Africa.
 Dalal holds a Bachelor of Architecture from Kuwait University, a Master of Science in Architecture and Urban Design from Graduate School of Architecture, Planning and Preservation, Columbia University, and a Master in Design Studies concentrating in Urbanism, Landscape, Ecology, from the Graduate School of Design, Harvard University.
 She has taught at Kuwait University and University of Pennsylvania, practiced professionally in Kuwait and her work is featured in Metropolis and MONU.